systelab/systelab-components-wdio-test/README.md

 For a complete list of changes, bug fixes, and breaking changes, see the [CHANGELOG](./CHANGELOG.md).

 #### Latest Releases

+* **v9.0.0** (2025-10-07):

+    * Upgraded the library to WebdriverIO v9 and updated all related dependencies to their latest compatible versions.

 * **v8.1.0-cjs.0** (2025-10-02):